ikanher/numpy-MNIST/documentation/testing.md

 The program is tested with unit tests, integration tests, standard Machine Learning testing and usage testing.

+Also rather simple performance testing is done, by using PyTorch with the same model and comparing how much faster it is.

 ## Unit testing

 The individual parts of the program (dataloader, layers, losses) are unit tested.